 Vitamin C Deficiency – Treatment and Diet

-If you want to increase the Vitamin C level in your body through food, you should consume fruits and vegetables like orange, kiwi, broccoli, tomato, cantaloupe, cabbage, cauliflower, potato, spinach and green peas.
+If you want to increase the Vitamin C level in your body through food, you should consume fruits and vegetables like oranges, kiwi, broccoli, tomato, cantaloupe, cabbage, cauliflower, potato, spinach and green peas.

 You can also increase the Vitamin C level in your body through dietary supplements.
 Most dietary supplements contain ascorbic acid, which is considered the equivalent of fruits like oranges and vegetables like broccoli.
 Sodium ascorbate and calcium ascorbate are other types of Vitamin C.